 Financial instruments that potentially subject us to concentrations of credit risk consist primarily of cash equivalents, short-term investments and trade accounts receivable.
-We invest excess cash in a variety of high grade shortterm, interest-bearing securities.
+We invest excess cash in a variety of high grade short-term, interest-bearing securities.
 This diversification of risk is consistent with our policy to ensure safety of principal and maintain liquidity.

-Approximately 80% and 79% of the receivables were concentrated with two customers in the pharmaceutical industry as of December 31, 2003 and 2002, respectively.
-Approximately 93%, 91% and 100% of total revenue were concentrated with two customers for the years ended December 31, 2003, 2002 and 2001.
-To reduce credit risk, we perform ongoing credit evaluations of our customers' financial conditions.
+Approximately 96% and 80% of the receivables were concentrated with two customers in the pharmaceutical industry as of December 31, 2004 and 2003, respectively.
+Approximately 92%, 93% and 91% of total revenue were concentrated with two customers for the years ended December 31, 2004, 2003 and 2002.
+To reduce credit risk, we perform ongoing credit evaluations of our customers' financial condition.
 We do not generally require collateral for customers with accounts receivable balances.